 Nausea and vomiting for just a few weeks causes significant nutritional deficiencies, which worsen nausea and vomiting.
 If nutrients are not replaced, serious complications and a prolonged recovery may occur.
 Intravenous (IV) administration is most effective and few women tolerate oral vitamins throughout pregnancy, and absorption is unreliable.

 Preventing weight loss is crucial to reducing complications for both mother and baby, so strategies to improve nutritional intake are essential to effective HG management.

 Complementary and Alternative Medicine (CAM)

-CAM directed by a licensed holistic professional is sometimes effective in easing nausea and vomiting in milder cases of HG, however, it most often is integrated with traditional medical care.
+CAM directed by a licensed holistic professional is sometimes effective in easing nausea and vomiting in milder cases of HG, however, it should be integrated with the options for traditional medical care.

-Abortion is usually avoidable with aggressive treatment of HG.
-Women who choose abortion do so most often because of
+Therapeutic abortion is usually avoidable with aggressive treatment of HG.
+Those who terminate do so most often because of:

 - Debility impairing their ability to work or care for family,

 - Delayed, ineffective, or inadequate medical intervention, and

 - Care given by clinicians lacking understanding or compassion.

 Therapeutic abortion should be considered a last resort.
 The long-term consequences, both physically and physiologically, are very significant.